 A letter of acknowledgement will be provided to donors.
 The library staff, however, cannot provide appraisals or estimates of the value of donated materials.
 It is the donor's responsibility to place a value on gift items as required for any tax reporting purposes.
 Donors should refer to IRS publication #561 and consult with a tax professional for further information and advice on their tax liabilities.

-Monetary donations and substantial contributions of materials will be referred to Pittsburgh Theological Seminary Advancement Office.
+Monetary donations and substantial contributions of materials will be referred to the PTS Advancement Office.

 These are some of the criteria to be considered by the librarians when evaluating potential donations:

 We will accept donations of clean books and other library materials in very good condition.
 We cannot accept books that have been stored in basements, garages, or other places where they accumulate mold, mildew, and insects.
 The library has limited storage space so gifts larger than 200 items can be accepted only with the permission of the library director.
 Donations that meet these stipulations may be dropped off at the Library Front Desk during working hours.
 All donors should fill out a DEED OF GIFT form available at the Library Front Desk with name and address for our records.
 If you have items that you wish to donate, please contact Michelle Spomer at 412-924-1408 or email@example.com.